 Furthermore, if your beagle is growling out of anxiety or fear, growling back at it could potentially worsen this issue, causing it to lose trust in you and making training more difficult in the future.

 Make sure you are taking steps to fix this and make sure that those steps are correct.
-Avoid harming or causing more fear and anxiety for your furry friend, and instead make healthy, rational, and correct steps towards training your beagle to a more peaceful member of your home.
+Avoid harming or causing more fear and anxiety for your furry friend, and instead make healthy, rational, and correct steps towards training your beagle to be a more peaceful member of your home.
 Try using counter conditioning and see if it works for you.

 Finally, be patient.
 Training a dog is a difficult and time-consuming task.
 Your beagle will not stop growling in one day, or even one week or one month.